xbeat/Machine-Learning/README.md

 Sentiment analysis, also known as opinion mining, is a natural language processing (NLP) technique that involves analyzing and categorizing subjective information from text data.
 It aims to determine the sentiment or opinion expressed in a piece of text, whether it is positive, negative, or neutral.
 Sentiment analysis has numerous applications, such as monitoring social media sentiment, analyzing customer feedback, and understanding public opinion on various topics.

+## Exploring Multiple Linear Regression and Its Applications

+Introduction to Multiple Linear Regression

+Multiple Linear Regression (MLR) is a statistical technique used to model the relationship between multiple independent variables and a single dependent variable.
+It extends simple linear regression by allowing for more than one predictor, providing a more comprehensive analysis of complex real-world scenarios.
+MLR is widely used in various fields such as economics, biology, and social sciences to understand and predict phenomena influenced by multiple factors.

 ## Understanding the 3 Types of Machine Learning in Python

 Introduction to Machine Learning